What is “Immunity Debt”?

 Apart from some exceptions, though, with a big enough dose, or an underlying issue that increases your risk, most of the pathogens being discussed in this post can be defeated or tempered by our immunity.

-SARS-CoV-2 also has its own bag of tricks, and it also seems to be able to persist, especially in the gut tissue, where, for some people at least, it may be tiring out the immune system and contributing to longCOVID’s many unwelcome chronic impacts.
+SARS-CoV-2 also has its own bag of tricks, and it appears to be able to persist, especially in gut tissue, where, for some people at least, it may be tiring out the immune system and contributing to the unwelcome chronic impacts of COVID-19 and long COVID.

 Evolution is constant

 Apart from influenza B\Yamagata virus, the planet is still plagued by all the species of respiratory pathogens that existed before the pandemic (caveat: I haven’t seen a roll call of adenoviruses, rhinoviruses and enteroviruses so…).
-That’s because countries didn’t concurrently enact sufficient interventions to see pathogen spread completely contained and because, for example, frontline workers still dropped children at care centres to mix and return their household infections in countries with more strict approaches.
+That’s because countries didn’t concurrently enact sufficient interventions to see pathogen spread completely contained, and because, for example, frontline workers still dropped children at care centres to mix and return their household infections in countries with more strict approaches.

 So why is everyone sick?